Where to Stay in San Sebastian - A Local’s Neighborhood Guide

 Overview of the city’s layout and neighborhoods

-After the sea, the main reference points are the 3 mountains that I mentioned above, all of which rise up right along the coast.
-On the northeastern side of town you have Ulia; due north of the old town and the city center is Urgull; and to the west are the slopes of Monte Igeldo.
+After the sea, the main reference points are the 3 mountains that I mentioned above.
+These mountains are not behind the city, but rather on its sides - they rise up directly in front of the sea and form the NE, NW, and Northern borders of town.
+On the northeastern side of the city you have Ulia; due north of the old town and the city center is Urgull; and to the west is Monte Igeldo.

-Given that this is a coastal town, San Sebastián’s most sought-after neighborhoods are all, one way or another, formed and defined by the Cantabrian Sea, and lie within the boundaries formed by it and the 3 mountains mentioned above.
+Given that this is a coastal town, San Sebastián’s most sought-after neighborhoods are all along the water.

 As I mentioned above, San Sebastián isn’t especially big and as long as you stay somewhere relatively central, you’ll be within easy walking distance of the main sights in town.
-Basically, if you’re looking at a map, just choose anywhere that’s fairly close to Lo Viejo (old town) or the city center, and for sightseeing purposes, you’ll be fine.
+Basically, if you’re looking at a map, just choose anywhere that’s fairly close to Lo Viejo (old town) or the city center and you’ll be fine.

 There’s also very good public transportation here, so even if you stay somewhere more removed from the center, you’ll be able to get around quickly and easily.
 Having said that though, if this is your first time in the city and you’ll only be here for a few days, I don’t think it really makes sense to stay further out, as those neighborhoods are very residential, aren’t nearly as pretty as the more central ones, and figuring out the public transit could be a hassle.